The Best Acoustic Electric Guitars - Under $300, $500, $750 & $1000

 Things to Consider When Buying an Acoustic Electric Guitar

 In this section, we clarify essential factors that you should consider when buying acoustic-electric guitars.
-The main goal is to help you find one that you'll enjoy playing while also fitting your budget and performance requirements.
+The main goal is to help you find one that lets you enjoy playing guitar while plugged in, while fitting your budget and performance requirements.

 Types of Acoustic Pickups

-The main thing to remember about different types of acoustic guitar pickups is that none of them are inferior to the other, they just have different strengths and weaknesses.
-They’re all also available in different price tiers and levels of quality, so don’t discount any acoustic guitar pickup out of hand.
+The main thing to remember about different types of acoustic guitar pickups is that none of them is inferior to the other.
+They just have different strengths and weaknesses.
+They’re also available at different price points and levels of quality, so don’t discount any acoustic guitar pickup out of hand.

-There are three main types of acoustic guitar pickup, first of which is the piezo pickup, and this is the most common type in production acoustic-electrics today.
-The other two main types include magnetic, and transducer.
-For ease of reading they’re laid out below.
+There are three main types of acoustic guitar pickup, the first of which is the piezo pickup, and this is the most common type in production acoustic-electrics today.
+The other two main types include magnetic and transducer.
+For ease of reading, they’re laid out below.

 Piezo

-The term piezo refers to the use of piezoelectric crystals that convert vibrations into an electric current.
-Piezo pickups are inexpensive to produce, and as such are the most commonly found pickup in electro acoustics.
+The term piezo refers to piezoelectric crystals that convert vibrations into an electric current.
+Piezo pickups are inexpensive to produce and as such, are the most commonly found pickup in electro-acoustic models.
 Piezo pickups generally have a bright tone and strong mid-range response, thankfully they are bundled with preamps that help make the sound more like an unplugged acoustic guitar.
-While there's nothing better than a true miked acoustic tone, sound quality of piezo preamp systems have steadily been improving, which is good for both guitar players and manufacturers.
+While there’s nothing better than a true miked acoustic tone, the sound quality of piezo preamp systems has steadily been improving.
+This makes it easier for an acoustic guitar player to play on stage.
+And it also made it easier for manufacturers to produce value-added instruments.

 Magnetic

-Contrary to popular belief, magnetic pickups are used on both acoustic guitars and electric guitars.
-These pickups usually sit in the sound hole of a guitar, so they don’t require any drilling or permanent modification.
-They’re also commonly an aftermarket addition with a few exceptions.
+Contrary to popular belief, magnetic pickups are used on both acoustic and electric instruments.
+These pickups usually sit in the sound hole of a guitar, so they don’t require drilling or permanent modification.
+They’re also commonly an aftermarket addition, with a few exceptions.

-These pickups have a more metallic sound than either a piezo or a transducer pickup, though high-end models generally produce a better approximation of an acoustic tone.
+These pickups have a more metallic sound than either a piezo or a transducer pickup.
+This is why most don’t consider this type to be a great guitar pickup.
+However, there are high-end magnetic pickups that produce a better approximation of an acoustic instrument tone.

 Transducer

-Transducer pickups are considered to be the best option available if you’re looking for authentic acoustic tone.
-They have a very rich and complex tone, and retain the general flavor of your guitar’s voice.
+Transducer pickups are considered to be the best option available if you’re looking for authentic acoustic tones.
+They have a very rich and complex tone and retain the general flavor of your guitar’s voice.
 The only flaw with this pickup type is that it produces more feedback than either piezo or magnetic pickups.

 Active vs. Passive Pickups